mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 Prerequisities:
 - Docker CE has to be installed on the RHEL74 VM

-*General remark: for the purpose of this demo, all the base images (sql-server-linux and dot-net-core) are Ubuntu.
+*Important note: for the purpose of this demo we deployed both images SQL and Web as Ubuntu based images.
 It works on RHEL.
-But for security,compliance and support you should use the RHEL based image for your own workload.*
+But for production workload on OpenShift/RedHat and for better support, more performance and security compliance, you will modify the based images to target rhel based images.*

 Let's now illustrate SQL Server 2017 support on Linux Containers.
 For that we created and pushed a [public Docker image here](https://hub.docker.com/r/mabenoit/my-mssql-linux/) which will contain the scripts for the purpose of this demo.